Rasalp1/canvas-lm/TERMS_OF_SERVICE.md

-# Terms of Service for Canvas LM
+# Terms of Service for Canvs LM

 **Last Updated:** November 24, 2025
 **Effective Date:** November 24, 2025

 ## 1. Acceptance of Terms

-By installing, accessing, or using Canvas LM (the "Extension"), you agree to be bound by these Terms of Service ("Terms").
+By installing, accessing, or using Canvs LM (the "Extension"), you agree to be bound by these Terms of Service ("Terms").
 If you do not agree to these Terms, do not use the Extension.

 These Terms constitute a legally binding agreement between you ("User", "you", or "your") and Rasmus Alpsten ("we", "us", or "our").

-## 2. Description of Service
+## Description of Service

-Canvas LM is a Chrome browser extension that provides:
+Canvs LM is a Chrome browser extension that provides:
-- AI-powered assistance for Canvas LMS courses
+- AI-powered assistance for Canvs LMS courses
 - Automatic extraction and indexing of course PDF materials
 - Question-answering based on course content
 - Chat history and conversation management